 You are a successful businessperson, and through either determination or sheer luck, your business has grown to be bigger than you ever dreamed.
-You and about 90 percent of the American private sector have made this country what it is:
+You and about 90 percent of the American private sector have made this country what it is today:

 A place where an individual with a dream can make it happen if they work hard enough.

 When you realize it is time to let the business run itself, it can be hard to know if you should go through with it.
-When it comes to business exit planning, it can be difficult to let go but consider these key benefits if you’re on the fence.
+When it comes to business exit planning, it can be difficult to let go of the company you built.
+But consider these key benefits if you are on the fence.

 Business Exit Planning Benefits

 Business exit planning can seem nerve-wracking but take heart, it’s not as bad as you think.
 Keep these seven key benefits in mind when you’re considering the option of exiting your company correctly.

 1. Gives You Control